doqlee/doqlee.github.io/_pages/main.md

   - /about.html
 ---

-I am a Ph.D. candidate in Economics at New York University (NYU). < br / >
+I am a Ph.D. candidate in Economics at New York University (NYU). <br>
 Research Interests: Macroeconomics, Asset Pricing, Labor Economics

 Education